 This course focuses on the scientific principles, psychomotor techniques, and communication skills fundamental to nursing practice.
 Sociocultural variations influencing patient care are introduced.
 Faculty guide small groups of students in individually planned clinical experiences that provide opportunities to use the nursing process in caring for the hospitalized adult with selected pathophysiological problems.
 Experience also includes weekly clinical conferences and selected observational experiences.
-Clinical experience twelve hours per week.
-4 Course cr
+21/2 Course cr